rjspencer/docs/theming.md

 	defaults to `true`

 ### LoginUsernameInput
-Add a text input field for a `page:LoginPage`
+Add a text input field for a username *note: best with `page:Login`*

 class
 :	a class to give the `<input>`